VenkatKS/ParallelEnvironment/README.md

 ### Venkat

-1. Initialize the repository and create the first basic template of the project.
+~~1.
+Initialize the repository and create the first basic template of the project.~~

 2.

 ### Karthik